aaronleechan/Project157/README.md

 ### Introduction
 Our project application domain is a Movie website.
-There will be a number of movies inside the database with related information.
+There are a number of movies inside the database with related information, taken from imdb.com and cooked up ourselves.
-Users can find detailed information about movies using key fields or search for movies by putting a name in the search bar.
-When a query is sent to the database, a list of movies which have the key fields or names is displayed.
+The website was created with HTML, CSS, PHP, MariaDB and a little JavaScript.
+We are using XAMPP as our web server.
-The purpose of this movie database application is to help movie fans find information about movies that they can enjoy.
-Movie fans can get information such as rating, genre, actors, actress, directors, studio, etc. before they decide to watch a movie.
+The purpose of this movie database website is to help movie fans find information about movies.
+The website gives information such as rating, genre, actors, actress, directors, studio, etc.

+### Features
+The base of the website is the index4.php template given to us, although we added custom css styling.
+We also added some extra features:
+1) Users can find detailed information about movies using key fields or a search bar.
+2) Users can add a new a new movie and its accompanying information to the database.

 Install
 -----------
+Make sure you have XAMPP installed and the database set up.
 Navigate to xampp\htdocs and enter:

 ```shell
 $ git clone https://github.com/aaronleechan/Project157